robert-crandall/death/README.md

 #### Backups

 - Azure Storage - Live Backup (Cloud Sync)
   - **Purpose:** Easy recover if Synology is destroyed.
 Files or file versions can be restored via browser.
 Directories can be restored via Storage Explorer.
-This provides backup for `my garage caught fire` scenario.
+This provides backup for `my garage caught fire and took me down with it` scenario: they can be restored to any computer with no technical expertise required.
   - **Schedule:** Nightly
   - **Versioning:** Via native Azure settings.
-  - At this time, this is not a complete backup.
-I'm migrating from AWS to this.
-(AWS is up to date until this transition is done).
   - Recovery
     - Login to portal.azure.com (U is outlook, P in 1password.
 MFA on Authenticator)
     - Storage account, `crandallsynology`, blob `documents`